Millicent Brown: Career

+From 1995 to 1999, Brown worked as a professor at Bennett College.
+From 1999 to 2002, she worked at Guilford College.
+She then went on to work at the North Carolina Agricultural and Technical State University for a year until she later began teaching at the College of Charleston in 2002.
+She later went on to work at Claflin University in the History and Sociology department.

 Brown serves on South Carolina's ACLU Board of Directors and as the state's representative to the national ACLU.
 She is a consultant for race relations and diversity issues and speaks at public schools with the College of Charleston's Avery Research Center.

 Somebody Had to Do It Project

 In 2006, Brown created the Somebody Had to Do It Project with the intent to share the story of other "first children" who integrated schools in the US, focusing on their physical and emotional experiences.